 It is easy to rent bikes at Bang Krachao.
 As soon as you get off the boat, you will bike rental signs at the M Bike shop.
 The cost is 50 Baht an hour (about $1.41 USD) or 100 Baht for the day ($2.82 USD).
 If you miss the first bike rental shop, you will find others in the direction of the Botanical gardens.

-Running in Bang Krachao – A Breath of Fresh Air
+Running in Bangkok at Bang Krachao – A Breath of Fresh Air

 If you are looking to go running in Bangkok for long runs, Bang Krachao is the ideal place to come.
 You can easily run for 10 miles or more inside the river’s arm that mark the limits of the neighborhood.
 The road is flat and large enough for you to run on the side when traffic is passing by.